ncavasin/responsive_websites/README.md

     * \<h1 class='header-text> <em>...header 1 text goes here...</em>\</h1>.
     * \<p id='author-text'><em>...author text goes here...</em>\</p>

-* 8 - The usage of classes and id allows CSS to apply the same decoration to all the tags falling under the same class/id attribute.
+* 8 - The usage of classes and id allows CSS to apply the same decoration to all the elements falling under the same class/id attribute.
 Use '.' (dot) before specifying the class name and '#' (hashtag) before the id.
   * e.g:
     * .main-text{<br>
         text-align: right<br>